-Something very remarkable is that the Z7 camera has decided to bet on stabilization in the body of the same.
-It is the first Nikon that incorporates it in this way, and the truth is that they have achieved a full success with this.
+Something very remarkable is that the Z7 camera has decided to bet on stabilization in the same body.
+It is the first Nikon that incorporates it in this way, and the truth is that they have achieved full success with this.
 Check for second opinions if you wish.

 Its performance is outstanding, much better than expected.
 Even Nikon guarantees that its operation is perfectly compatible with stabilized optics.

-This allows us to shoot at low speeds, thus having a great guarantee and, of course, in video recording, it is where its great performance is appreciated.
+This allows us to shoot at low speeds, thus having a great guarantee and, of course, it is where its great performance is appreciated in video recording.

-Coming on the AF-C performance, we used a single point to test the camera’s continuous AF ability to drive the lens to the right location, and the Z7 can easily maintain focus on a subject when using a single point with a nearly 100% hit rate.
+Coming on the AF-C performance, we used a single point to test the camera’s continuous AF ability to drive the lens to the right location.
+The Z7 can easily maintain focus on a subject when using a single point with a nearly 100% hit rate.

 Nikon Z7 has vast AF coverage, is precise in its focus on static subjects, and accurate in its focus on moving subjects (using a single point).
 Still, its AF tracking of moving subjects is not as reliable as the 3D-Tracking mode found in Nikon DSLRs.